Oro Valley Arts

 With more than 200 pieces of public art here, expect to see a full range of mediums and subjects, from whimsical bronze sculptures of children playing to interpretive reflections of the surrounding terrain.
 Fans of sculptures, mosaics, and other large-format installations will want to visit Oro Valley's website for the free guided tours of the town's public artwork, occurring twice monthly, September-June.

 A visit to Tohono Chul is a must while in the area.
 Explore the 49-acre grounds dedicated to preserving and celebrating the natural wonders of the Sonoran Desert.
 Although the park is surrounded by a bustling urban center, once you're wandering through the trails, you're instantly transported to a garden of serenity.
 The property includes a charming old adobe home-now gallery-chock-full of regional artists' work.
-If you’re staying at El Conquistador Tucson, A Hilton Resort, don’t miss The Artist’s Nest Studio & Gallery, a rotating selection of local works that peers into the creative soul of the American Southwest.